Skip to contents

 Introduction

 If you are reading this vignette you are most probably to contribute to the mapme.biodiversity package.
 This is great news and we are very happy to receive Pull-Requests extending the package’s functionality!
-Below you will receive important in-depth information about how to add resources and indicators to make the process as seamless as possible for both you and the package’s maintainers.
+Below you will find important in-depth information about how to add resources and indicators to make the process as seamless as possible for both you and the package’s maintainers.
 Please make sure to read and understand this guide before opening a PR.
-If in doubt, especially if you feel that the framework does not support your specific use case, always feel free to raise an issue and we will happily discuss how we can support your ideas.
-If you have not already done so, make sure to read Terminology vignette to get familiar with the most important concepts of this package.
+If in doubt, especially if you feel that the framework does not support your use case, always feel free to raise an issue and we will happily discuss how we can support your ideas.
+If you have not already done so, make sure to read the Terminology vignette to get familiar with the most important concepts of this package.

 Note that we use the tidyverse style guide for the package.
 That specifically means that function and variable names should follow the snake case pattern.
 We also use the arrow assignment operator (<-).
 When submitting a PR that does not consistently follow the tidyverse style guide, the maintainers of the package might change the code to adhere to this code style without further notice before accepting the PR.